Last Updated: December 12, 2024

 United States of America

-💰 Compare Kevin Na's Net Worth
+1. What Are Kevin Na's Net Worth And Career Earnings?

 Kevin Na is a professional golfer who has a net worth of $50 million.
-Kevin Na played for the PGA from 2004 to 2022 when he jumped to rival league LIV Golf.
-During his 18 years with the PGA his career earnings were $35 million (not including endorsements).
+Kevin Na played for the PGA from 2004 to 2022 when he jumped to rival league, LIV Golf.
+During his 18 years with the PGA, his career earnings were $35 million (not including endorsements).
 In his first two years with LIV Golf, Kevin earned around $6m million.
 He also earned a presumably large signing bonus when he joined LIV Golf.
-The exact amount of his bonus was not disclosed but it is rumored to have been in the $40-50 million range.
+The exact amount of his bonus was not disclosed, but it is rumored to have been in the $40-50 million range.

 During his time with the PGA Kevin had five PGA Tour wins.
-He also had one Asian PGA Tour win, a Nationwide Tour win and two other PGA-sanctioned tournament wins, for a total of nine professional PGA wins.
+He also had one Asian PGA Tour win, a Nationwide Tour win, and two other PGA-sanctioned tournament wins, for a total of nine professional PGA wins.
 During PGA days, his highest world ranking was #19.
-He placed seventh at the US Open in 2016. and in 2002 he won the Volvo Masters of Asia.
+He placed seventh at the US Open in 2016. and in 2002, he won the Volvo Masters of Asia.
 Although he was originally born in South Korea, Kevin emigrated to southern California at the age of eight and started playing golf professionally at the age of 17.

 Career Earnings